 The Community Fund for Women & Girls supports organizations which meaningfully impact women and girls and evaluates all requests for funding through a gender-specific grantmaking framework.
-As the region’s grantmaker focused on women and girls, the Fund will only support gender-specific programming and advocacy initiatives.
+As the region’s grantmaker focused on women and girls, the Fund supports gender-specific programming and advocacy initiatives.

 The Community Fund for Women & Girls announces grants to partner organizations working to advance gender equity.

 Millions of women work long hours caring for the needs of the elderly, the infirm, and children.
 For large numbers, particularly women of color, their earnings are so low that they and their families live in poverty.